 This has been the summer of the sweetest blueberries.
 For some reason, they've been super tasty making them even more desirable to use in every way imaginable.
 Blueberries are indigenous to North America, but are grown elsewhere now that the whole world has fallen in love with them.
 They're not only good for you, but blueberries are one of the few purple-blue hued foods we get to enjoy and when baked, the color of the juice released is simply glorious.

-- I most often use pecans as the nut of choice in this crisp however, feel free to adapt and use your favorite
+- I most often use pecans as the nut of choice in this crisp, however feel free to adapt and use your favorite variety of nuts.
+Walnuts or almonds would be delicious, too.

 - While we often think of blueberries as a fun ingredient for pancakes and muffins, crisps are a delicious alternative when you want to serve a vintage dessert you know everyone will love.

-- Along with my Mom's old fashioned peach cobbler, it's a part of my childhood food memories that I've now had the pleasure of introducing to my own sweet boys.
-What can I say, it's the circle of life and in my kitchen it's always about great food and making memories.
+- My Mom’s Old Fashioned Peach Cobbler is a part of my childhood food memories that I’ve now had the pleasure of introducing to my own sweet boys.
+What can I say, it’s the circle of life and in my kitchen it’s always about great food and making memories.

 Thanks for visiting come back soon!